 Frequently Asked Questions (FAQ’s) for Ireland and UK Visa for Indians (BIVS)

-I keep getting frequent queries on various aspects of a BIVS visa.
+I keep getting frequent queries on various aspects of a BIVS visa UK.
 This is my attempt at answering them.

 My passport arrived with a multiple entry UK/Ireland BIVS stamp and is valid for the next 6 months from the date of issue.
 I hope I have answered all your queries on how to apply for BIVS visa.
 I was able to freely travel between the UK and Ireland with this BIVS visa.